arrow-kt/arrow-website/content/docs/learn/typed-errors/nullable-and-option.md

 ```
 <!--- KNIT example-option-12.kt -->

-There is already quite some nesting going on, and quite a lot of `?` but we can use `bind()`, and `ensureNotNull`, to get rid of the nesting.
+There is already quite some nesting going on and quite a lot of `?`, but we can use `bind()` and `ensureNotNull` to get rid of the nesting.

 :::tip Seamlessly mix
 The `nullable` DSL can seamlessly be mixed with `Option` by calling `bind` on `Option` values.